sandip-kundu/sandip-kundu.github.io/_pages/honors.md

 of handling a million gate design on a state of the art workstation in 1992 with 128MB memory.

 1993 **IBM Research Division Award** for contribution to Logic Synthesis system.
-The contribution was on removal of redundancy from logic as well as removal of false timing paths.
+The contribution was on removal of redundant logic and false timing paths.

 1989 **Best Paper in International Conference on Computer Design** Sandip Kundu and Sudhakar M. Reddy, “Design of TSC checkers for implementation in CMOS